 How to make granulated erythritol and stevia blend

 It’s a simple matter, it just takes some elbow grease.
-Just put the amount you need of each in the correct proportions in a jar and shake them – a lot – until combined.
+Just put the amount you need of each erythritol and stevia in the correct proportions in a jar and shake them – a lot – until combined.
 That’s it.
-You’ll need a jar that has enough empty space for them to combine well when shaking, though.
+You’ll need a jar that has enough empty space for sweeteners to combine well when shaking, though.
 I’d say, two thirds full is good enough.

-Now you can put the mixture in your own labeled jar, and it’s ready to use in a 1:1 proportion for sugar!
+Now you can put your homemade sweetener mixture in your own labeled jar, and it’s ready to use in a 1:1 proportion for sugar!

 How to make powdered erythritol and stevia blend

-The powder form is akin to confectioner’s sugar, and I personally prefer to use this version as the full size erythritol crystals are not easily dissolved they might add a sandy cruch to the finished items.
-If I am going to dissolve the sweetener in liquid anyway, I use the granulated form, but for almost anything else I prefer the powdered one.
+The powder form is akin to confectioner’s sugar, and I personally prefer to use this version as the full size erythritol crystals are not easily dissolved and might add a sandy crunch to the finished items.
+If I am going to dissolve the sweetener in liquid anyway, I use the granulated form, but for almost anything else I prefer the powdered erythritol.

 Throw the erythritol and stevia in a (very dry) blender and blend them together until the erythritol turns into “confectioner’s erythritol”.
 Just a few seconds should be enough.
 I give the jar a few good shakes and blend it once more.
 Just to make sure the stevia is well mixed throughout.

-Wait for a few minutes for the fine powder to settle before opening the blender jar, because you don’t want to eat sweetener though your nose.
+Wait for the fine powder to settle before opening the blender jar, because you don’t want to eat sweetener though your nose.
 Believe me.